epacuit/ppe-simulations/_build/html/_sources/course-overview/schedule.md

     * Networks and Homophily
     * Implementing Schelling's model in mesa

-Week 2-3: (Iterated) Prisoner's Dilemma
+Weeks 2-3: Game Theory
-* Introduction to game theory and the Prisoner's Dilemma
+* Introduction to game theory
-* Iterated Prisoner's Dilemma
 * Using axelrod to set up and study iterated prisoner's dilemma
-* Other computational tools to study game theory
+* Games on a network
+* Bargaining with neighbors

-Week 3-4: Opinion Dynamics
+Week 4: Opinion Dynamics
 * The Hegselmann-Krause model
 * Variants of the Hegselmann-Krause model

 Week 4-5: Testimony
 * Kevin Zollman, Modeling the social consequences of testimonial norms, Philosophy Studies.